 An Emergency Notification will be used when it is determined that there is a significant emergency or dangerous situation involving an immediate threat to the health and/or safety of the community occurring on campus.
 The notification may contain only the information that is reasonably necessary to promote the safety of the college community as dictated by the situation.
-Gateway Technical College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless the notification will, in the judgment of the first responders (including, but not limited to: Department of Security, local law enforcement, and/or the local fire and emergency medical services), compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.
+Gateway Technical College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless the notification will, in the judgment of the first responders (including, but not limited to: Department of Security, local law enforcement, and/or the Local Fire and Emergency Medical Services), compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.

-The decision to draft, write, and issue an Emergency Notification will be made by the Director of Safety and Security, or any member of the Crisis Communication Team (refer to the "Crisis Communication Team Membership" section below).
-In an extreme emergency, the Director of Safety and Security or designee will be the sole individual to write and send an emergency notification and will use some or all of the systems described below to communicate the threat to the Gateway Technical College community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The decision to draft, write, and issue an Emergency Notification will be made by the Vice President of Administration, in coordination and consultation with the Crisis Communication Team.
+In an extreme emergency, the notification process will be implemented at the sole direction of the Vice President of Administration or designee and will use some or all of the systems described below to communicate the threat to the Gateway Technical College Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
 The Crisis Communications Team will determine which population segments need to be notified.

+Crisis Communications Team:

-Crisis Communications Team Membership: President or designee Vice President, Community and Government Relations Dean, Campus Affairs (for affected campus) Director, Marketing and Communications Director of Safety and Security Manager, Communications and Media Relations
+President or designee

+Vice President, Community and Government Relations

+Dean, Campus Affairs (for affected campus)

+Director, Marketing and Communications

+Vice President of Administration

+Communications Specialist

-Upon receiving pertinent information of an emergency situation that requires an immediate response, the Director of Safety and Security will initiate an emergency convening of the Crisis Communications Team without delay to implement the notification process.
+Upon receiving pertinent information of an emergency situation that requires an immediate response, the Vice President of Administration will initiate an emergency convening of the Crisis Communications Team without delay to implement the notification process.
 The information may be disseminated to the college community via a variety of communication mediums.
 The college will use, but not limited to, one or more of the following means:

-- RAVE System (referred to as AlertME and AlertUS Beacons includes email messages, sirens, and messages to cell phones registered in the college's emergency alert service - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Fire Alarm (where available) - Public announcements to media agencies (i.e. news and radio) - Postings and signs in highly visible locations throughout the college - If any of these systems fail or the College deems it appropriate, in-person communication may be used to communicate an emergency.
+- Email messages - AlertME messages to cell phones registered in the college's emergency alert service - AlertUS Beacons - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Message posted to emergency notification line (1-800-353-3152) - Fire Alarm (where available) - Public announcements to media agencies (i.e. news and radio) - Postings and signs in highly visible locations throughout the college - and/or in person communication - If any these systems fail or the College deems it appropriate, in person communication may be used to communicate an emergency.

-Gateway Technical College students, staff, and faculty are automatically enrolled into receiving emergency text and voice messaging if they have a cell phone number on file at "My Gateway."
-Visitors can opt-in for emergency text and voice messaging, by visiting www.gtc.edu/alertme.
 The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
 The larger community can also access emergency information via the Gateway Technical College homepage and/or social media.

-If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow its emergency notification procedures.
-If an emergency notification is issued, an institution is not required to issue a Timely Warning Notification for the same circumstance however, the institution must provide adequate follow-up information to the community as needed.
+If an Emergency Notification is issued, an institution is not required to issue a Timely Warning Notification for the same circumstance; however, the institution must provide adequate follow-up information to the community as needed.